When Federated Learning Meets Quantum Computing: Survey and Research Opportunities: Taxonomy of QFL

 \subsubsection{Privacy-Preserving QFL}

 Privacy preservation is a cornerstone of QFL, addressing the dual objectives of securing sensitive data and ensuring robust federated training.
 Techniques such as quantum-enhanced differential privacy and homomorphic encryption have emerged as promising solutions~\cite{ullah2024quantum, broadbent2015quantum}, achieving strong privacy guarantees while maintaining competitive model performance.
 However, the computational overhead and trade-offs associated with these methods, particularly in noisy quantum environments, pose significant challenges.
-This dimension highlights the need for lightweight and scalable privacy-preserving mechanisms that can be seamlessly integrated into FL frameworks, ensuring security without compromising efficiency.